2025 Isle of Man TT

 The 2025 Isle of Man TT was held between 26 May and 6 June on the Isle of Man TT Mountain Course.
 Due to windy conditions the Senior TT Race was cancelled on 7 June.

-Peter Hickman had a crash in practice and was hospitalized at Nobles Hospital and could not take part in any of the races in this year's event.
+Peter Hickman had a crash in practice and was hospitalized at Noble's Hospital and could not take part in any of the races in this year's event.
 Michael Rutter had a crash in the last lap of SuperTwin Race and also was hospitalised and had to be operated with a broken rib cage.

 Kieran Clarke in the riders category, Oscar Lawrence in the passengers category and became the fastest newcomer in the Sidecar TT class.